 The takeaway for us mere mortals is that there's more opportunity for outsized returns in small-cap stocks than there is in larger-cap stocks.

 It's nice to know we have one advantage over Buffett.
 For an idea of how to take advantage of said advantage, I turned to our small-cap experts at Motley Fool Hidden Gems.

 They recommended doing the same type of work Buffett did back in his heyday -- studying the master investors, vetting company management, and digging into financial statements to find strong balance sheets and large margins of safety.

-The Hidden Gems team has put their money where their mouth is on Neutral Tandem, buying shares of it in the real-money portfolio they manage for the world to see.
-If you'd like to see what else they're buying now, you can take a 30-day trial absolutely free.
+The Hidden Gems team has put its money where its mouth is on Neutral Tandem, buying shares of it in the real-money portfolio it manages for the world to see.
+If you'd like to see what else it's buying now, you can take a 30-day trial absolutely free.
 Just click here to get started.

 This article was originally published Dec.
 24, 2009.
 It has been updated.

 Anand Chokkavelu owns shares of Berkshire Hathaway.
 Berkshire Hathaway, Lowe's, and Wal-Mart are Motley Fool Inside Value recommendations.
 Apple, Berkshire Hathaway, and eBay are Stock Advisor picks.
 Motley Fool Options has recommended a bull call spread position on eBay.
 The Fool owns shares of Berkshire Hathaway and Neutral Tandem.
 The Fool has a disclosure policy.